zhiruiliao/Sc2Mol/README.md

 Please feel free to send bug reports or questions to Zhirui Liao: zrliao19@fudan.edu.cn and Prof. Shanfeng Zhu: zhusf@fudan.edu.cn

 ## Declaration
 It is free for non-commercial use.
-For commercial use, please contact Zhirui Liao and Prof. Shanfeng Zhu (zhusf@fudan.edu.cn).
+For commercial use, please contact with Zhirui Liao and Prof. Shanfeng Zhu (zhusf@fudan.edu.cn).